-SECTION 3 How do you end your membership in our plan?
+Section 3.1 Usually, you end your membership by enrolling in another plan

 Usually, to end your membership in our plan, you simply enroll in another Medicare plan during one of the enrollment periods (see Section 2 in this chapter for information about the enrollment periods).
 However, if you want to switch from our plan to Original Medicare without a Medicare prescription drug plan, you must ask to be disenrolled from our plan.
 There are two ways you can ask to be disenrolled: